 A rotary arm-like arrangement with a carbon brush at its tip and a knob at the top is present in autotransformers.
 The carbon brush slides over the windings when the knob is rotated.
 Smooth control of voltage can be attained with the help of the sliding brush.

 In the case of three-phase autotransformers, three single-phase autotransformers are arranged one above the other, as in the picture above, and controlled by a single knob.

-A part of energy transfer between the primary and the secondary is through conduction and the rest is through induction.
-In the schematic shown below, Let Np be the total number of turns wound over the transformer core, the brush is moved to point C to obtain a secondary turns Ns.
+A part of the energy transfer between the primary and the secondary is through conduction and the rest is through induction.
+In the schematic shown below, Let Np be the total number of turns wound over the transformer core, and the brush is moved to point C to obtain a secondary turns Ns.
 Vp and Vs are the voltage measured across the primary and secondary currents respectively.
 Ip and Is are the primary and secondary currents.

-The number of turns between the points A and B is Np, the number of turns between A and C is (Np-Ns).
+The number of turns between points A and B is Np, and the number of turns between A and C is (Np-Ns).
 Since all the turns link the same flux in the transformer core,

-The turns ratio ‘a’ can be varied by moving the carbon brush through the winding and changing the position of the point C.
+The turns ratio ‘a’ can be varied by moving the carbon brush through the winding and changing the position of point C.